hyunjun0228/D.S.-Project-1-Insurance-Costs-of-U.S.-Adults/README.md

 1) The variable with the largest correlation to the insurance costs is the "bmi", since it is a good indicator of one's health condition
 2) The smoking habit of a female incurs a higher insurance charges than that of a male, since researches show that female smokers have higher chance of getting respiratory diseases than do male smokers
 3) As the age group moves from a younger group to an older group, the insurance charges increase, and the insurance charges of each age group are affected by the 'bmi' variable.

+Note: The dataset 'insurance.csv' was collected from United State Health and Human Services Department.